beameio/beame-sdk/README.md

 ## Beame.io provides you with a tunneling service

-Our tunnel servers (the *edge servers*) allow routing of traffic to your servers even when your servers don't have a routable IPs.
+Our tunnel servers (the *edge servers*) allow routing of traffic to your servers even when your servers don't have routable IPs.

 ## Beame.io network diagram

-Please note, that this diagram, was designed to show how the service works.
-Important to understand, that beame SSL proxies are transparent, data passes thru them without being touched.
+Please note that this diagram was designed to show how the service works.
+It's important to understand that Beame SSL proxies are transparent; data passes through them without being touched.

 ![Network diagram](readme-net-diag-small.png)